dotCMS/core/tools/dotcms-cli/README.md

 - In Your repository General Settings, Secrets and variables, Actions
   - Create a new variable called `DOT_API_URL` and set the value to a valid dotCMS URL. e.g. `https://demo.dotcms.com/api`
   - Create a new secret called `DOT_TOKEN` and set the value to a valid dotCMS CLI token.
--  Seed you local repository with a CLI workspace.
+-  Seed your local repository with a CLI workspace.
   -  A cli workspace can be created by running any pull command e.g. `java -jar dotcms-cli.jar files pull //demo.dotcms.com`
   -  Run any pull command from the root of your project see [examples](#examples) section.
   -  A valid CLI workspace should contain a `.dot-worspace` file in the root of your project.
 Make sure to commit this file to your repository and the others that conform your workspace see the [workspace](#workspace) section.